arjunr2/WALI/README.md

 can be executed by a WALI runtime.
 It also generates native ELF files for the respective tests in `tests/elf` to compare against the WASM output

-NOTE: We currently use the startup file out of WASI, but this will change in the future

 ### Running WASM code